AaronZhangL/che-docs/src/main/_docs/setup/setup-docker.md

 http://localhost:2375/containers/json
 ```

-Having verified that your Docker daemon is listening, run the Che container with the with `DOCKER_HOST` environment variable set to the IP address of `docker0` or `eth0` network interface.
+Having verified that your Docker daemon is listening, run the Che container with the with `{{site.data.env["DOCKER_HOST"]}}` environment variable set to the IP address of `docker0` or `eth0` network interface.
 If `docker0` is running on 1.1.1.1 then:

 ```shell
 docker run -p:8080:8080 \